learn-academy-2021-echo/Syllabus/apartment-app/react-in-rails.md

 ---

 ### React Components in a Rails Application
 There are many ways to create a full-stack application.
 One option is creating two separate applications to handle the frontend and backend like we did in Cat Tinder.
-Anther option is configuring a Rails app to serve React components.
+Another option is configuring a Rails app to serve React components.
 We'll need a couple commands to add the appropriate gems, folders, and JavaScript compilers.
 - $ `bundle add react-rails`
 - $ `rails webpacker:install:react`
 - $ `rails generate react:install`